 3) Better relationships with your family members.
 Perhaps the biggest benefit of being nicer is that your partner and children will love you more.
 You'll get into fewer fights and you may have more obedient children.
 Imagine never raising your voice when your child does something wrong.
 Instead, you empathize with their frustration and calmly explain a better solution.
 Now imagine always being more forgiving to your partner.
 More harmony!

-Personally, I’m doing my best to work on #3.
-At four years old, my boy has endless energy and can sometimes test my patience.
+Personally, I'm doing my best to work on #3.
+At five years old, my boy has endless energy and can sometimes test my patience.

 The Natural Evolution Of Demeanor